nonst0penergy/elksource/ELK/README.md

 1. puppet apply Path:\windows_modules.pp
 2. puppet apply Path:\jdk_install.pp

-After Java install you need to reboot your PC
+After Java install you need to reboot your system.

 ELK install

-To install :

-1. If you didnt use this manifest with Java install run:
+1. If you didnt use this jdk_install.pp with Java installation, then run:

 puppet apply Path:\manifests\jdk_install.pp